LebyakMarki/UCU-Bachelor-Thesis/README.md

 # UCU-Bachelor-Thesis

-## Prototype is hosted here: https://coruscating-axolotl-72e7a8.netlify.app/
+### Prototype is hosted here (open it only on computer): https://coruscating-axolotl-72e7a8.netlify.app/